joan-s/n-grams/n-grams.md

 ## The $n$

-- the larger the context size $N$ the better the $n$-grams LM is : more coherent sentences are generated
+- the larger the context size $n$ the better the $n$-grams LM is : more coherent sentences are generated
 - but in the same domain of training corpus (eg. English in Shakespeare $\neq$ English in Wall Street Journal)
 - Shakespeare complete works corpus: 884,647 words, vocabulary 29,066 words